Humana vs. Cigna Insurance

 Humana and Cigna are technically tied when it comes to availability since both insurers operate in all 50 states, the District of Columbia and Puerto Rico.
 However, Humana takes the lead when you consider the fact that some of Cigna’s key plan structures are limited to a smaller number of states.

-For example, Humana serves Medicare members in every state, Washington, D.C. and Puerto Rico but Cigna only offers Medicare Part C plans in 28 states.[9][10]
-In addition, individual and family health insurance plans from Cigna are only available in 16 states.[11]
+For example, Humana sells Medicare Advantage plans in 49 states, Washington, D.C., and Puerto Rico but Cigna only offers Medicare Advantage plans in 29 states and D.C.[9][10]
+In addition, Marketplace individual and family health insurance plans from Cigna are only available in 14 states.[11]

 Humana vs. Cigna Insurance: In-Network Providers

 Cigna has a clear advantage over Humana when it comes to the size and scope of its network.
-Cigna’s massive global network includes close to 1.7 million healthcare professionals in over 200 countries and jurisdictions as of 2020.[12]
+Cigna’s massive network includes close to 1.7 million health care professionals around the world as of 2021.[12]
 Meanwhile, Humana has a much more modest network comprising about 22,000 participating providers in the United States as of 2022.[13]

 Humana vs. Cigna Insurance: Cost

 Health insurance rates from Humana and Cigna can vary significantly from person to person since policies are often specifically tailored to the needs of each individual.
-You can generally expect factors such as these to influence how much you have to pay for coverage:
+You can expect these factors to influence how much you have to pay for coverage if you shop for a Marketplace health plan:[14]

 • Age